Our guide for independent travellers to Lake Issyk-Kul

 Tuesday Day 06: Return to Karakol after breakfast and take a marshrutka to Bokonbayevo / Bel Tam Yurt Camp

-Wednesday Day 07: Salt lake and Fairy Tale Canyon
+Wednesday Day 07: Visit the Salt lake and Fairy Tale Canyon

 Thursday Day 08: Return to Bishkek